 Risk of serious injury or material damage.
 The water ski pole and its mounting may tear off and cause damage and injury.
 Use the pole only for water skiing.
 Do not use it for towing other boats, vessels or water toys.
+Risk of injury or material damage.
 Do not attach the water ski rope to cleats or other parts of the boat.